ajahi/rss-guardian/README.md

    ```

 3. Configure the Guardian API key:
-   - Update the API key in `App/Controllers/GuardianController.php` with your Guardian API key.
+   - Update the API key in .env with your Guardian API key.

 4. Start the server:
    ```bash